zsteinkamp/steinkamp.us/README.md

 Ideas for future enhancements or fixes:

-* Change layout to fixed left column, scrolling body
-* Embed for musics-hosted musics to replace bandcamp
+- Embed for musics-hosted musics to replace bandcamp